Skip to main content

 Industrial Robot

-A programmable manipulator for manufacturing applications, typically operating in caged areas.
+A programmable, automatically controlled manipulator designed for manufacturing applications.
+Typically operates in caged areas.
+View companies →

 Industry 4.0

-The fourth industrial revolution featuring smart factories, IoT, and cyber-physical systems.
+The fourth industrial revolution: smart factories, IoT, AI, and cyber-physical systems.

-Calculating joint angles to achieve a desired end effector position.
-Often has multiple solutions.
+Calculating joint angles needed to achieve a desired end effector position.

 ISO 10218